armanjindal/garden/content/index.md

 Welcome to my garden 🪴

 Here, you will find writing on what I've thought, made, and done.
 It's all still growing and will never stop.
+It's more chaotic than a blog.
 Peruse at your leisure.
-Below is a [map](#🗺️%20A%20Map).
+Below is a [map](#🗺️Map).
 Cmd+K to search.
-To jump around  ->

 This is what I am up to [now](digital-garden/now.md), the [tools](digital-garden/Tools.md) I use, and a growing list of [questions](digital-garden/Questions.md) I have.